Best Dog Training Tips and Ideas

 Once this step is mastered, it’s time to raise the bar once again.
 Double your mixture and place 1/2 the mixture once again inside your dog’s toy.
 But this time, place the toy in the freezer!
-Once frozen, remove and stuff the remaining mixture on top of the frozen mixture and present to your dog.
+Once frozen, remove and stuff the remaining mixture on top of the frozen mixture and present it to your dog.
 Your dog will be able to enjoy the unfrozen treat as the bottom half slowly starts to thaw.
 The frozen mixture will be quite challenging to master.

 Once mastered, fill the dog toy and freeze the entire toy!
 This should keep your dog busy from anywhere between 10 minutes to 35 minutes!
 Now you can do some other things while your dog is happily chewing away.

-I personally enjoy making new Kong, Kong Quest Bone or Rita ball stuffed chews with different ingredients.
-This keeps your dog interested so it doesn’t become the same old thing over and over again.
+I personally enjoy stuffing Dexter’s toys with different ingredients.
+This keeps him interested so it doesn’t become the same old thing over and over again.
 Have fun and I’m sure your dog will thank you for it!

 - Tip-If your dog leaves the toy and is not interested, it typically means the food inside is not valuable enough, or it is too challenging.
 Increase the value, decrease the difficulty.

 FYI-most of these dog toys are dishwasher safe (top shelf).
 But I prefer to use cool water and a baby bottle scrubber to clean.

 Does your dog enjoy filled dog treat toys?
 Tell me in the comments.